-Years of experience and a culturally diverse office with staff conversant in a variety of languages, including Cantonese, Mandarin Chinese, Portuguese and Italian, are just two components of the firm’s commitment to compassionate legal service.
+Years of experience and a culturally diverse office with staff conversant in a variety of languages, including Cantonese, Mandarin Chinese, Korean, Portuguese and Italian, are just two components of the firm’s commitment to compassionate legal service.
 We know our clients are facing some of the most stressful decisions of their lives and we always place our legal guidance in the larger context of client’s needs and family dynamics.
 We make sure our clients feel comfortable working with us to freely discuss their most cherished hopes and needs.

 The attorneys at Grimaldi and Yeung LLP have advised clients regarding their most important life issues, including: